lvgl/lvgl/docs/details/widgets/calendar.rst

 Headers
 *******

-**From v8.1 the header is added directly into the Calendar widget and the API of the headers has been changed.**
+**From LVGL v8.1 onward, the header is added directly into the Calendar Widget and the API of the headers has been changed.**

 Arrow buttons
 -------------

-:cpp:expr:`lv_calendar_header_arrow_create(calendar)` creates a header that contains a left and right arrow on the sides and a text with the current year and month between them.
+:cpp:expr:`lv_calendar_header_arrow_create(calendar)` creates a header that contains a left and right arrow on the sides and text between the arrows showing the current year and month.

 Drop-down
 ---------

-:cpp:expr:`lv_calendar_header_dropdown_create(calendar)` creates a header that contains 2 drop-drown lists: one for the year and another for the month.
+:cpp:expr:`lv_calendar_header_dropdown_create(calendar)` creates a header that contains 2 Drop-Drown List Widgets for the year and month.

 .. _lv_calendar_example: